High Performance Rheometer Air-Driven Rotor for Food Drug Cosmetics

 Warranty: 24 Months Free

-about shipping cost and estimated delivery time.
+Shipping Cost: Contact the supplier about freight and estimated delivery time.

-Payment Method: visa mastercard discover JCB diners club american express T/T
+visa mastercard discover JCB diners club american express T/T

 Manufacturer/Factory, Trading Company

-Diamond Member Since 2020
+Gold Member Since 2020

 Suppliers with verified business licenses